danielguckert4-droid/Discord-ai-response/README.md

 When a message includes the word "Jarvis"

 Right now, it’s only set up for Ollama, and it comes with a simple web interface.

+I am not responsable for what you do with this code